-- Counties operate many different types of lines. - Past data show at least 90+ different county-operated lines. - All 58 counties have an Access Line (including Sutter/Yuba). - "The Mental Health Plan (MHP) in each county is responsible for providing or arranging for the provision of Specialty Mental Health Services (SMHS) to Medi-Cal beneficiaries in their county.
-SMHS means the impact of the beneficiary's condition is severe enough for him/her to require the services of a specialist as opposed to a generalist in the field of mental health," according to DHCS. - Access Lines are required to operate 24/7.
-While some 988 call centers also provide access line services, most counties operate these lines themselves or contract these services out to non-988 Crisis Centers. - All 58 counties also have SUD Access Line - 12 lines listed are the same as the County Access line, all others are different listings. - The state also has a statewide toll-free number [(800) 879-2772] to provide automated nonemergency substance use disorder treatment referrals. - Some counties list toll-free number numbers alongside crisis lines on their webpages; others have separate children and adult substance use lines.
+- Counties operate many different types of lines. - Past data show at least 90+ different county-operated lines. - All 58 counties have an Access line (including Sutter/Yuba). - "The Mental Health Plan (MHP) in each county is responsible for providing or arranging for the provision of Specialty Mental Health Services (SMHS) to Medi-Cal beneficiaries in their county.
+SMHS means the impact of the beneficiary's condition is severe enough for him/her to require the services of a specialist as opposed to a generalist in the field of mental health," according to DHCS. - Access Lines are required to operate 24/7; some 988 call centers provide this service to counties in off hours, other counties operate these lines themselves or contract these services out to non-988 Crisis Centers. - All 58 counties also have SUD Access lines (including Sutter/Yuba). - 12 lines listed are the same as the County Access line, all others are different listings. - The state also has a statewide toll-free number (800) 879-2772) to provide automated non-emergency substance use disorder treatment referrals. - Some counties list toll-free number numbers alongside crisis lines on their webpages; others have separate children and adult substance use lines.